Edison Brothers Stores

 Edison Brothers Stores, Inc., was a retail conglomerate based in St. Louis, Missouri.
 It operated numerous retail chains mainly located in shopping malls, mostly in the fields of shoes, clothing and entertainment, with Bakers Shoes as its flagship chain.
-The company was liquidated and condemned in 1999, though some of the chains it operated continued under different owners.
+The company was liquidated in 1999, though some of the chains it operated continued under different owners.

 History

 The company began on October 28, 1922, when brothers Sam, Harry, Mark, Irving, and Simon Edison—most of whom had previous experience in the shoe business working for others—opened their first shoe store, Chandler's, in Atlanta, Georgia.
-The store was a success and the brothers opened up a second shoe store, called Baker's, the next year.
+The store was a success and the brothers opened up a second shoe store, called Baker's, in April 1924.
 By 1928, the brothers operated 12 Chandler's stores; the next year, the company went public, using the money raised to open 14 more Baker's stores and three more Chandler's stores, and moved its headquarters to St. Louis.